shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Florian.md

 **Anatomical Drawing:**
 Dissecting the life-size scan of our body as an example of literal hacking.

 ## WEEK 2

+**VARIA**
+- Hacking the recipes of soups

 ## WEEK 3

+**CONNECTOLOGY 27TH WITH SHAILOH PHILLIPS**

+**„SCAMPER“-Method**

+- Substitute
+- Combine
+- Adjust
+- Modify, magnify
+- Put to other uses
+- Eliminate
+- Reverse

+The method is a hacker mindset dealing with how the things in the world are connected or composed.
+An open system - surrounded by an environment, has input and output.
+This means there is mostly a way to “get inside“ of this system and do something with it. „Everything is connected“ is a way to describe the process behind this in a way that one object or procedure always contain multiple steps and bits and pieces that form one whole.
+<br>**_For Example_**
+<br>Elevator - connected with screws and on a rope, take it off the system by switching it off, social

 ## WEEK 4